LookeiCode/Lesson---Authentication/NOTES.md

 tyler123 -> gfHGt$252%*#^sdg -> HoKI*v2&7237sF@^$# -> Sd32#6^@FjO03$ ->

 - This makes it near impossible users will ever have the same PW/hashed PW

+# SERVER STUFF
+1. When you start the server and go to the localhost page, it's constantly listening to requests from clients